Forgiving an Unfaithful Spouse

 “Forgiveness trumps all in terms of PTG [post-traumatic growth].
 Those who were more able to forgive their partners for the infidelity also experienced more growth after the event.”

 Infidelity is becoming an increasingly common problem in modern marriages, the study’s authors noted:

 “Infidelity remains one of the most difficult issues faced by couples and for the counseling professionals who work with them.
 Reviews consistently document that somewhere between 22 and 25% of men and 11 and 15% of women are willing to report having sex with someone other than their spouses while married.”

 Forgiving an Unfaithful Spouse: Differentiation, Empathy, and Intuition

 Forgiving an unfaithful spouse is difficult.
-But the researchers found a particular trait that hurt partners who are reconciling after infidelity have in common.
-The most significant trait of those who were better able to achieve forgiveness was a high degree of differentiation.
+But the researchers found a particular trait that hurt partners who are reconciling after infidelity has in common.
+The most significant characteristic of those who were better able to achieve forgiveness was a high degree of differentiation.

 The researchers described their findings: